Spring 2026 Humanitarian Training Courses

 • Contemporary Issues in Humanitarian Action (Online)

-• Forced Migration: The Humanitarian Challenge of the
+• Forced Migration: The Humanitarian Challenge of the Decade (In-person)

-• International Humanitarian Law: Policy and Practice (In-person)
+• International Humanitarian Law, Policy and Practice (In-person)

 Cost with Academic Credit: View GSAS Tuition and Fees